The Visor support clip on my 1978 Jaguar XJ-S came apart. This part is notorious for breaking, primarily due to poor design.

 Bend each corner of the metal section so that it will fit inside of the visor clip base.
 Cut and trim the metal as needed

 Push the modified and shaped metal inside the clip base.
 It should be slightly recessed inside the base.
-Drill through the visor and metal on both sides with an 1/8" drill bit.
+Drill through the visor and metal on both sides with an 1/8" drill bit. (green arrow photograph below).

 Pop rivet both sides with 1/8 pop rivets.
-Use black rivets or paint the rivet heads black.
+Use black rivets or paint the rivet heads black. (photographs below).

-Attach repaired visor clip to it's mounting location
+Attach repaired visor clip to its mounting location

-Project complete.
 The repaired visor clip is now stronger than the original.

 Jaguar XJ-S Home Page